TobiasSunderdiek/my-solution-for-udacity-build-ml-pipeline-for-short-term-rental-prices/README.md

 Find my project here: https://wandb.ai/sunderdiek/nyc_airbnb?workspace=user-sunderdiek

+# My github project

+If not viewing this on github, find my project here: https://github.com/TobiasSunderdiek/my-solution-for-udacity-build-ml-pipeline-for-short-term-rental-prices

 # Build an ML Pipeline for Short-Term Rental Prices in NYC
 You are working for a property management company renting rooms and properties for short periods of time on various rental platforms.
 You need to estimate the typical price for a given property based